 Since I was born, I live in different worlds.
 I was born in France, have Cambodian, Vietnamese and Chinese roots.
-I speak English, French and can understand and speak Cambodian.
+I speak and write in English and French and can understand and speak Cambodian.

 It is a natural part of my upbringing.
 Like cooking and eating French, Cambodian, Vietnamese, Chinese and Mediterranean meals are—the richness of languages and food cultures.
 I immerse in different cultures and develop different tastes and love for different countries and cities.

 There are such subtle nuances between South Asian food cultures.
 It is the same for different regional French food habits.
 My food habits have always been diverse as Paris is at the crossroad of many cultural communities with their own specific local food habits and recognized spots to hang out.

 I watch the weekly gastronomy TV show ‘Très Très Bon’.
 I hear the weekly food podcast ‘On va déguster’.
 I love getting my weekly wishlist of restaurants, groceries, wineries, street food spots and bistros.
 I love pinning some of them on my personal digital map and going when time allows for lunch or dinner.

 Eating different types of food.
 Meeting and discussing with their owners.
 These are my ways to marinate and learn from different cultures.

 Travelling is my way to learn from different cultures, even if I don’t understand the local language.
-For instance, I’ve been lately in Copenhagen, Stockholm, London, Edinburgh and Vienna for personal trips.
+For instance, I’ve been to Copenhagen, Stockholm, London, Edinburgh and Vienna for personal trips.
 My immersion and explorations on the ground of each city triggered conversation in public life spaces with local inhabitants.

 I observe how people move and behave.
 These have helped me to feel and learn more about local mindset, lifestyle and social habits.
 I love wandering in the streets abroad.
 I love feeling what’s happening in the air / the city.
 This is complementary to content-learning to discover different cultures.